Recovery Guarantees for Distributed-OMP: THEORETICAL RESULTS

+{which follows from the approximation $\Phi^{c}(t)\approx e^{-t^2/2}$ and omitting $O(\log d)$ factors.} Thus, larger SNR values (though still smaller than one), require fewer machines to guarantee support recovery.

-To guarantee support recovery, we also need to upper bound the probability that a non-support variable is sent to the fusion center.
-For this, we use a recent result on the lower-tail probability of the maximum of correlated Gaussian random variables \citep{lopes2022sharp}.
-As we describe later, these will depend on a parameter $\epsilon=\epsilon(\mumax)$, required to satisfy the following condition
+To guarantee support recovery by \DJ, we also need to upper bound the probability that a non-support index is sent to the fusion center.
+As described in the appendix, for this we use a recent result on the left tail of the maximum of correlated Gaussian random variables \citep{lopes2022sharp}.
+The SNR that guarantees recovery thus depends on a parameter $\epsilon=\epsilon(K,\mumax)$, with smaller values of $\epsilon$ leading to a lower SNR.
+However, for our proof to work, $\epsilon$ cannot be arbitrarily small, and we set it as follows. \begin{assumption} The scalar $\epsilon=\epsilon(K,\mumax)$ satisfies